 On The Other Hand

 I don’t normally call people out, but this video also shows, and promotes twisting safety chains in a big way.
 It’s so wrong on many levels.
 I point it out because U-Haul handles trailers, and they are in an authority position, but this practice — and especially the promotion of it — is careless and irresponsible.
-Yes, it keeps the chains from dragging on the ground, but this whole article is all about why it is a bad idea.
+Yes, it keeps the chains from dragging on the ground, but this whole article is about why twisting is a bad idea.

 - You can minimize the possibility of any such occurrence if you just take some time and double check everything before towing.
 Here are the Trailer Towing Tips.

 - If the unthinkable happens, you are so much better off if the trailer safety chains are short, and set-up properly.
 Read Good Ways to Shorten a Chain.

-- If you can’t change the chains, pull the chains through and hook them to themselves (doubled as shown first in the above video), or use a connector or split link to make a loop.
-Physically shortening the chains is safer.
+- If you can’t change the chains, pull the chains through and hook them back to themselves (doubled as shown first in the above video), or use a connector or split link to make a loop.
+Physically shortening the chains is much safer.

 - Some minor, incidental twisting of the chain is fine, but the links should never fold over each other.
 Don’t use twisting to shorten a chain.